-Statistics Canada provides interesting information for violence in Canada.
-Thunder Bay has Canada’s highest murder rate – by a substantial amount.
-In fact, Thunder Bay’s murder rate of 9.04 per 100,000 people is three times higher than the second place city’s rate, Winnipeg.
+It’s not completely safe everywhere in Canada.
+Thunder Bay has Canada’s highest murder rate by a substantial amount.
+In fact, Thunder Bay’s murder rate of 9.04 per 100,000 people is three times higher than the follow up city, Winnipeg.
 Provincially the lowest homicide rate in Canada is in Newfoundland and Labrador, while the highest is in Manitoba.

-For the Indigenous there has also been a decrease in homicides.
-Unfortunately even with the downward trend the homicide rate is still 6 times higher for the indigenous compared to non-indigenous.
-Interestingly, firearm homicides have increased in 2014, but gang-related gun violence continues to decline.
-Most homicides are committed by stabbing.
+The Indigenous have also witnessed a decrease in homicides.
+Unfortunately even with the downward trend the homicide rate is still 6 times higher for the indigenous than the non-indigenous.

-It is comforting to know that Canada’s homicide rate continues to fall.
-However, it is worth noting that while the evidence supports a steady decline, many in the public feel that the opposite is true.
+It is comforting to know that Canada’s homicide rate continues to dwindle.
+The evidence is mostly encouraging in Canada.
+Why then, does the public often feel that the opposite is true?

-The public is easily captivated by a murder story.
-When injustice occurs it fills the public with anger, with fear, and often with a curious interest to see and learn more about the case.
-In Hamilton, Ontario the murder of Tim Bosma sparked similar disgust and interest.
-Since his 2013 death, there have been regular updates on court proceedings, new evidence, and on escalations in the trial.
+People are easily captivated by a murder story.
+When tragedy strikes it fills the public with anger, fear, and often with a curious interest to see and learn more about the case.
+In Hamilton the murder of Tim Bosma sparked similar disgust and interest.
+Since his 2013 death there have been regular updates on court proceedings, new evidence, and on escalations in the trial.
 The consistent talk of murder on the news can easily lead the audience to believe that murders are more likely than they are, or that they are even on the rise.

 This is especially true in America.
 The Dart Centre for Journalism and Trauma reported that in the United States violent crime is disproportionately reported.
 With the rise of the internet, more effective communication tools, and more news reporting, the public’s perception that homicide was the most important problem has gone up, while the actual homicide rates have gone down.

-The Dart Centre attributes people’s fears and perceptions directly due to the news coverage.
+The Dart Centre attributes the fear and distorted perception directly due to the news coverage.
 They found that: